Dear Friend

 Three guidelines as you explore complementary therapies:

 • First, you may want to review the science on therapies that interest you.
-We have a growing database of complementary therapy reviews that can help.
+We have a growing Supplement and Therapies Database that can help.

 • Second, listen to your intuition.
 If you are drawn to a therapy, we believe you should consider it carefully.
 If the potential for harm is small, and if it will not be a financial burden for you, you risk very little by exploring it.
 As long as you’ve got your conventional therapies covered.
 As Donald Abrams, MD, says: “The lower the likelihood of harm, the lower the burden of proof.”
-Look at how experts use the therapy (see our reviews of complementary therapies).
+Look at how experts use the therapy (see our Supplement and Therapies Database).

 • Third, if a therapy is costly and you have to travel to get it, or if a center claims to cure your cancer, be far more careful.
 The biggest danger is practitioners or centers that claim to cure cancer using complementary therapies alone and who charge a lot and require travel.
 Some are easily discovered to be fraudulent.
 Others are sincere but may not deliver on their claims.
 Navigating the claims of these centers is a complex undertaking.